 Although first-year students know that they want to be an engineer, no one assumes they know what kind of engineer they want to be.

 In the experiential component of the course, the interdisciplinary nature of engineering is emphasized.
 Student work in teams to solve a multi-disciplinary design project, such as an artificial kidney, while learning how the different engineering disciplines are infused in the project.
 Faculty use mini-lectures and demonstrations to introduce students to fundamental concepts in each of the disciplines.
 Teamwork, important in a job setting, is also emphasized in the projects.
 The small class size (usually fewer than 24 students) allow first-year students and faculty to become better acquainted.

-At the end their first year, students will see a positive and substantial improvement in their ability to
+At the end of their first year, students will see a positive and substantial improvement in their ability to

 - Describe engineering, including aspects such as problem solving and ethics